debops/debops/docs/rules.rst

   streams.
 Possible values: ``srcip``, ``srcport``, ``dstip``, ``dstport`` or a comma-separated list thereof.
 Defaults to ``srcip``.

+``interface``
+  Optional.
+List of network interfaces for incoming packets to which the rule is applied.

+``interface_present``
+  Optional.
+Same as ``item.interface`` but first check if specified network interfaces exists before adding the firewall rules.

+``outerface``
+  Optional.
+List of network interfaces for outgoing packets to which the rule is applied.

+``outerface_present``
+  Optional.
+Same as ``item.outerface`` but first check if specified network interface exists before adding the firewall rule.

 ``include``
   Optional.
 Custom ferm configuration file to include.
 See `ferm include`_ for more details.